dgaydukov/cert-aws/files/sa.md

 * create & delete
 * recover
 * copy to other region
+If you copy snapshot with another CMK - complete new non-incremental copy of snapshot is created.
 When you take snapshot of running ebs, it would be available immediately (there is no delay).
 But when you recover snapshot ebs is read immediately, but data is loaded lazyly.
 IOPS vs Throughput vs Bandwidth